aridoza/foundational-java/java-basics/junit-testing-lab/README.md

 ## Introduction

-Using the code from a previous lab — where we wrote several basic functions — you'll write tests (that pass) for the code.
+Using the code from a previous lab (where we wrote several basic functions), you'll write tests that pass.
 Here's a refresher of the functions you wrote:

 - Define a function `maxOfTwoNumbers` that takes two numbers as arguments and returns the largest of them.
 I would suggest using conditional statements.
 Do a Google search to figure this out if you forgot how conditionals work.